yunnanpl/valetudo_p2029/README.md

 By doing so, the linux kernel and stuff has slightly higher priority.

+## Consumption
+The following processes consume a lot of CPU even if sleeping.
+- ava_log_file
+- ROUTE_TREE

+Maybe there is a possibility to put to sleep too if not needed.

 # Summary
 It works, and valetudo is really great !